St. Catherine University: Honors programs

 First-year students or sophomores who have achieved at least a 3.5 GPA are eligible to apply for the St. Catherine University's Antonian Scholars program for promising learners, leaders, researchers, writers, performers, and creative thinkers.
 Antonian Scholars are required to complete an independent creative project during senior year.
 There are a total of 25 different Honor Societies.

 Study abroad programs

 St. Catherine University offers more than 150 study abroad options in 50 countries, ranging in length from January term to yearlong.
 More than 200 St. Kate's students study abroad each year.

 Student life

 Residence life

-Eighty percent of St. Catherine's first-year students live in eight residence halls on campus.
+Seventy percent of St. Catherine's first-year students live in eight residence halls on campus.
 Students have access to computer labs in the halls and resident advisors (RAs) who provide ongoing support, guidance, and social activities.
 Each year, the university offers learning communities in some residence halls.

 Clubs and organizations

 St. Catherine University has more than 50 student organizations, including Student Senate, intramural sports, and a women's choir.
 Students can work on two student publications, "The Wheel" and "Ariston".